bailejl/Product-Outcomes/wiki/technology-stack.md

   - Prettier for formatting
   - Mega-Linter for comprehensive code analysis
 - **Testing Framework**:
-  - Playwright for E2E testing
+  - Playwright with Playwright-BDD for E2E testing
-  - Playwright-BDD for BDD testing
+  - Playwright for API testing
   - Jest for unit testing
-- **Build System**: Nx monorepo to control the build and similify the whole app.
+- **Build System**: Nx monorepo to control the build and simplify the whole app.

 ### Build and Deployment